VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 Assists can only be called when they are "ready" and will go on cooldown once the assisting character leaves the screen (or when the foe leaves hitstun/blockstun, whichever is later).
 Each assist move has it's own specified cooldown period.
 If an assisting character is hit while performing the Assist, the cooldown period is increased by 5 seconds.

-A player cannot Tag-In to a standy character that is on cooldown.
+A player cannot Tag-In to a standby character that is on cooldown.

 ## Smash Meter Updates